Z Wave vs Zigbee - Zigbee winner

 The connection speed of data is measured in kilobits per second (Kbps).
 The higher the number of Kbps, the faster the speed.

-Smart products could be sending something as large as video recordings (smart cameras) or as small as temperature readings (smart sensor).
+Smart products could be sending something as large as video recordings (smart cameras) or as small as temperature readings (smart sensors).

 Depending on the size of the data being sent, speed may or may not be a factor.